Challenges of Rural Marketing

 Conclusion

 Rural marketing creates opportunities for enterprises to maximize revenue by leveraging the number and purchasing power of consumers living in rural areas.
-But no company can enter into rural markets and gain market share without overcoming several problems and challenges of rural marketing.
+However, no company can enter into rural markets and gain market share without overcoming several problems and challenges of rural marketing.
 The rural marketing challenges vary across regions.

 In some countries, governments have been extending the scope of rural marketing by prioritizing and accelerating rural infrastructure development.
 Likewise, per capita income, level of literacy, and communication facilities vary across rural areas.
 That is why; companies must customize rural marketing strategies to address and overcome rural marketing challenges faced in each targeted rural market.